Pranesh512/newsarchiveservice/README.md

 #### ToDos

-Separate the single Spring Boot application into three modules *Scrapper application*, *Search application* and *Core library*.
+Split the single Spring Boot application into three modules *Scrapper application*, *Search application* and *Core library*.
 Where Scrapper and Search applications depends on Core library.